gregsaun/BearExxa-V2/README.md

 Status: Currently building the repository for the Beta release

 This project is on hold for now.
 It's provided "as is" for any adventurous users interested in having a good extruder for their Prusa or Bear.
 The beta version of the BearExxa V2 provided here is fully functional and safe to use.
-The end goal is to provide a kit with all the parts and an improved stepper and hardware for better print quality and reliability (see [Design Goals](#desigb-goals)).
+The end goal is to provide a kit with all the parts and an improved stepper and hardware for better print quality and reliability (read our [Design Goals](#design-goals)).

 ## Disclaimer